Krymancer/old-dotfiles/README.md

 ## Credits

-Special thanks [siduck](https://github.com/siduck/dotfiles), [jaagr](https://github.com/jaagr/dots) and [MokuKen](https://github.com/MokuKen/DOTS) for inspiration and some base configs, when i started using arch i have no idead and reading, copying and editing all these config files i was able to configure this theme and made it perfect for me
+Special thanks [siduck](https://github.com/siduck/dotfiles), [jaagr](https://github.com/jaagr/dots) and [MokuKen](https://github.com/MokuKen/DOTS) for inspiration and some base configs, when i started using arch i have no idea how to do anything, but reading and editing all these config files i was able to configure this theme and made it perfect for me!!